the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 <details>
   <summary>Click to expand</summary>

-- [ ] Identify a most suitable slot that is time zone compatible for all the members
+- [ ] Identify a most suitable slot that is time zone compatible for all the members using tools like [Doodle](https://doodle.com/en/) or [when2meet](https://www.when2meet.com/)
+  - [ ] If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions, to avoid holding a meeting in very early or vary late in the day
-  - [ ] Use a standard time with a link (like [arewemeetingyet](https://arewemeetingyet.com/)) to different time zones when communicating
+- [ ] Use a standard time with a custom link like [arewemeetingyet](https://arewemeetingyet.com/) or [timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html) to different time zones when communicating
 - [ ] Identify a chair and note-taker for the meeting
-  - [ ] Sharing guidelines and protocols for chairing and note-taking
+  - [ ] Share guidelines and protocols for chairing and note-taking
 - [ ] Decide if there will be designated speakers with presentations
   - [ ] Share speaker's guidelines and protocols with them
 - [ ] Establish a shared document that can be updated online for agenda and note-taking
   - [ ] Create a template for this meeting (that can also be used for future meetings)
+- [ ] Create a shared document to share the following:
+  - [ ] Participation guideline
+  - [ ] Code of Conduct and contact information of people who can help with any issues regarding the meeting
-- [ ] Add the exact date, time, location (if any!) and choice of tool that will be used for communication
+  - [ ] The exact date, time, location (if any!) and choice of tool that will be used for communication
+- [ ] Share this document via an email to all the attendees and also add this to a calendar invite so that people have it handy when needed
-  - [ ] Use an open source tool to avoid inaccessibility
+- [ ] The choice of tool should be preferably an open source tool to avoid inaccessibility
   - [ ] If using a tool that is available only upon subscription, make sure that all the members have the access information
   - [ ] Share a how-to guide to ensure that everyone knows how to use the tool
   - [ ] If possible, offer help with installation and testing of the tool